‘Save the planet’ through your back garden

 Garden waste can be removed in various ways.

-Typically in certain areas, the council can be arranged to dispose of your waste – although there may be a small fee.
+Typically, the South East of England councils can be arranged to dispose of your waste in certain areas – although there may be a small fee.

 Or consider using a specialist garden waste service.

-One that stood out significantly is Rubbish.me.uk, one of the leading garden junk removal and collection services.
+One that stood out significantly is Rubbish Clearance Surrey, one of the leading garden junk removal and collection services.
+You can read more about them here.

 Here’s what a customer said when using waste removal: